grimlucis/rpg-hack/08-tables/03-mutations.md

 277  | Skin Slough.
 Your skin falls off, exposing muscles and sinew.
 Charisma becomes 2. -4 to Save vs Disease.
 278  | Extra Arm.
 Sticks off your side.
 It can hold things including an extra weapon or a shield.
 279  | Brittle spines.
 Useless, floppy spines on all sides.
 Cannot wear armour.
 Constantly shedding spines.
 280  | Whiskers.
-They sense air currents and vibrations. +1d6 Wisdom.
+They sense air currents and vibrations. +1d6 Willpower.
 281  | Foul Stench.
 Sharp metallic vomit. -4 Stealth.
 282  | Bird Wings.
 Huge, flappy.
 Fly speed equal to your Movement speed.
 283  | Heart Cannon.
 Can fire heart at target, as a thrown dagger.
 Then Save vs Death.